-Mitigation Measure Timeframe for Implementation Responsibility for Implementation Oversight of Implementation collected if necessary.
+Mitigation Measure Timeframe for Implementation Responsibility for Implementation Oversight of Implementation trenching, or other ground disturbance in excess of 6 feet deep.
+Monitoring will entail the visual inspection of excavated or graded areas and trench sidewalls.
+In the event that a paleontological resource is discovered, the monitor will have the authority to temporarily divert the construction equipment around the find until it is assessed for scientific significance and collected if necessary.
 The Paleontological Monitor will periodically assess monitoring results in consultation with the Principal Paleontologist.
 If no (or few) significant fossils have been exposed, the Principal Paleontologist may determine that full-time monitoring is no longer necessary, and periodic spot checks or no further monitoring may be recommended.
 The City shall review and approve all such recommendations prior to their adoption and implementation.
 MM CR-4: Inadvertent Discovery of Fossils.
 If fossils are discovered during excavation, the Paleontological Monitor will make a preliminary taxonomic identification using comparative manuals.
 The Principal Paleontologist or his/her designated representative will then inspect the discovery, determine whether further action is required, and recommend measures for further evaluation, fossil collection, or protection of the resource in place, as appropriate.
 Any subsequent work will be completed as quickly as possible to avoid damage to the fossils and delays in construction schedules.
 If the fossils are determined to be significant under CEQA, but can be avoided such that no further impacts will occur, the fossils and locality will be documented in the appropriate paleontological resource records and no further effort will be required.
-At a minimum, the paleontological staff will assign a unique field number to each specimen identified; photograph the specimen and its geographic and stratigraphic context along with a scale near the specimen and its field number clearly visible in close-ups; record the location using a global positioning system (GPS) with accuracy greater than 1 foot horizontally and vertically (if such equipment is not available at the site, use horizontall measurements and bearing(s) to nearby permanent features or accurately surveyed benchmarks, and vertical measurements by sighting level to point(s) of known elevation); record the field number and associated specimen data (identification by taxon and element, etc.) and corresponding geologic and geographic site data (location, elevation, etc.) in the field notes and in a daily monitoring report; stabilize and prepare all fossils for identification, and identify to lowest taxonomic level possible by paleontologists, qualified and experienced in the identification of that group of fossils; record on the outside of the container or bag the specimen number and taxonomic identification, if known.
-Breathable fabric bags will be used in packaging to a Prior to issuance of grading or building permits, during construction, and upon completion of fieldwork.
+At a minimum, the paleontological staff will assign a unique field number to each specimen identified; photograph the specimen and its geographic and stratigraphic context along with a scale near the specimen and its field number clearly visible in close-ups; record the location using a global positioning system (GPS) with accuracy greater than 1 foot horizontally and vertically (if such equipment is not available at the site, use horizontal measurements and bearing(s) to nearby permanent features or accurately surveyed benchmarks, and vertical measurements by sighting level to point(s) of known elevation); record the field number and associated specimen data (identification by taxon and element, etc.) and corresponding geologic and geographic site data (location, elevation, etc.) in the field notes and in a Prior to issuance of grading or building permits, during construction, and upon completion of fieldwork.
 Qualified Paleontological Monitor per City of Sunnyvale approval.
 Community Development Department (Planning Division).